austin-scavone/austin-scavone/README.md

 ### Hi there 👋

-im grade 9 at Saint Mother Teresa High School
+Im grade 9 at Saint Mother Teresa High School

 🌱 I’m currently learning about coding